VinGarcia/ksql/README.md

 - Consider passing the cached structInfo as argument for all the functions that use it, so that we don't need to get it more than once in the same call.
 - Use a cache to store all queries after they are built
+- Preload the insert method for all dialects inside `ksql.NewTable()`